Get Ready for the Gold Supplies Squeeze

 For those holding direct shares in gold mining companies, complete losses are possible if mines close.
 Your hope would be that you own shares in the more resilient lower-cost mines to ride out the storm.
 Either way, the precarious position demonstrates how much riskier gold mining share investment is compared to physical gold investment, where the tangible metal will always provide an intrinsic value.

 Despite the price falls, we’ve actually seen very few clients coming back to sell their holding.
 There is always a small percentage who panic or simply need cash, but overall the physical gold market has not sold off like the paper gold market.
-With few second hand sellers, many gold coins remain in very short supply.
-While availability of gold bars seems unaffected, the premium of a Victorian gold Sovereign for example has increased.
+With few second-hand sellers, many gold coins remain in very short supply.
+While the availability of gold bars seems unaffected, premiums on rare and collectable coins have increased.
 If physical holders can remain calm during the current sell-off, this supply squeeze will provide a catalyst for a quick bounce back upwards.

 In addition to retail customers holding gold, central banks also impact gold supplies.
 There’s no more significant player on the global stage today than China, so any rumour relating to their possible hoarding of gold should also be considered.
 Alan Greenspan, the former head of the Federal Reserve, recently suggested that if China converted only a small part of its $4 trillion reserves into gold, their currency would assume huge strength in the current fragile international financial system – possibly toppling the US Dollar.
 While China has not disclosed its gold reserves for years, it is believed they are aggressively stockpiling the metal to diversify its holdings away from the vulnerable Dollar.
 While official figures claim its gold holding is 1,051.1 tonnes, many analysts believe the true figure to be 2-3,000 tonnes.